trzewiczek/for-clojure-solutions/README.md

-# for-clojure-solutions
+# 4 Clojure Solutions

-Solutions to 4clojure.com problems
+A collection of solutions to [4clojure.com](http://4clojure.com) problems.